gitpod-io/community/README.md

-# Gitpod Community Repo
+# Gitpod Community Repo 🧡

 This repo is used for storing various community things.

-Feel free to check https://www.gitpod.io/community if you want to learn more about the Gitpod Community.
+🔖 To learn more about the Gitpod Community, feel free to head over to our [community page.](https://www.gitpod.io/community)

+🦩 Feel free to also join us over on [Discord](https://www.gitpod.io/chat) 🦩